saither0204/internship_training/README.md

-#I am Sarthak Shah.
-_A Btech Student_
->The project 1 of creating a CLI based API call request has been successfully completed.
+>Project 1:-  Creating a CLI based API call request has been successfully completed.
-1. **Technologies Used**
+* **Technologies Used**
  * Python
  * Click Library
  * urllib and json library